DataScientest-Studio/jul24_cmlops_reco_film/README.md

 - **FastAPI**: For building the REST API for the movie recommendation service.
 - **Prometheus**: For monitoring and alerting.
 - **Grafana**: For visualizing metrics.
+- **scikit-learn**: For building and training machine learning models.
+- **GitHub Actions**: For continuous integration and deployment workflows.

 ## ⚙ ️Setup